 Our analysis shows that while big cities have the most vegetarian-friendly restaurants, vegetarians and vegans in mid-size metro areas like Portland and Seattle, or small, liberal cities like Santa Fe and Ithaca, may be better off.
 They are likely to face the least competition when it comes to finding a table at their cities’ vegetarian eateries.

-So when André 3000 bemoaned the social consequences of his animal-free diet, that may be because he was operating out of Atlanta, a city with only two vegan restaurants per 100,000 residents.
+When André 3000 bemoaned the social consequences of his animal-free diet, that may be because he was operating out of Atlanta; the city only has two vegan restaurants per 100,000 residents.
 Had he been living in veg-friendly Santa Fe, he might have sung a different tune.